sumitramkr/restaurant-management-and-billing/README.md

 - **Sales and Tax Statistics:** Sumaitri Shikha's work enables users to view comprehensive sales and tax statistics over the past 6 months, facilitating data-driven decision-making.

-- Automated total calculations, taxes, and discounts in the billing process.
-Streamlined and efficient billing system for a seamless customer experience.
-Thermal Printing

-- Integration of 2-inches thermal printing for generating receipts.
+- **Automated Billing Process:** Streamlined and efficient billing system for a seamless customer experience.
+Thermal Printing integration of 2-inches thermal printing for generating receipts.
 Enhance customer service with quick and professional-looking receipts.

 ## Contributors